pandas-dev/pandas/doc/source/user_guide/visualization.rst

 .. ipython:: python
    :suppress:

-   plt.close('all')
+   plt.close("all")

-For pie plots it's best to use square figures, i.e. a figure aspect ratio 1.
+For pie plots it"s best to use square figures, i.e. a figure aspect ratio 1.
-You can create the figure with equal width and height, or force the aspect ratio to be equal after plotting by calling ``ax.set_aspect('equal')`` on the returned ``axes`` object.
+You can create the figure with equal width and height, or force the aspect ratio to be equal after plotting by calling ``ax.set_aspect("equal")`` on the returned ``axes`` object.

 Note that pie plot with :class:`DataFrame` requires that you either specify a